One on One meetings: The Ultimate Guide for Managers

 The interesting thing about this meeting is that it has no set format, and is a free-form of meeting.

-A few managers who we spoke to pointed out that weekly one-on-ones are way too much and so they would rather have them once in a month or maybe two months.
+A few managers who we spoke to pointed out that weekly one on one meetings are way too much and so they would rather have them once in a month or maybe two months.

 Our advice here is simple and straight!